mccright/rand-notes/Commercial_Surveillance_Notes.md

 * [https://en.wikipedia.org/wiki/Computer_and_network_surveillance](https://en.wikipedia.org/wiki/Computer_and_network_surveillance)
 * "Abu Dhabi state funds were used to buy Israeli spyware group NSO."
 By Kaye Wiggins and Mehul Srivastava, MARCH 31 2022 [https://www.ft.com/content/09a289f1-1670-4b18-9ee2-5d9081e1773d](https://www.ft.com/content/09a289f1-1670-4b18-9ee2-5d9081e1773d)
 * "How we survive the surveillance apocalypse -- Online privacy is not dead, but you have to be angry enough to demand it."
 By Geoffrey A. Fowler, 2019-12-31. [https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)
-* "How America’s surveillance networks helped the FBI catch the Capitol mob."
+* "How America's surveillance networks helped the FBI catch the Capitol mob."
 By Drew Harwell and Craig Timberg, 2021-04-02. [https://www.washingtonpost.com/technology/2021/04/02/capitol-siege-arrests-technology-fbi-privacy/](https://www.washingtonpost.com/technology/2021/04/02/capitol-siege-arrests-technology-fbi-privacy/)
+* "What Your Period Tracker App Knows About You -- These apps are popular, but they raise concerns about what happens to the very personal data they collect."
+By Donna Rosato, Updated January 28, 2020. [https://www.consumerreports.org/health-privacy/what-your-period-tracker-app-knows-about-you-a8701683935/](https://www.consumerreports.org/health-privacy/what-your-period-tracker-app-knows-about-you-a8701683935/)
+* "Meet Abortion Bans' New Best Friend -- Your Phone; When it comes to reproductive rights, your digital trail matters more than you think."
+By Lil Kalish, 2022-02-16. [https://www.motherjones.com/politics/2022/02/meet-abortion-bans-new-best-friend-your-phone/](https://www.motherjones.com/politics/2022/02/meet-abortion-bans-new-best-friend-your-phone/)
-* "Your phone could reveal if you’ve had an abortion -- Internet searches, visits to clinics and period-tracking apps leave digital trails."
-By Geoffrey A. Fowler and Tatum Hunter, 2022-05-04 [https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/](https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/)
+* "Your phone could reveal if you've had an abortion -- Internet searches, visits to clinics and period-tracking apps leave digital trails."
+By Geoffrey A. Fowler and Tatum Hunter, 2022-05-04.
+Quote: "Police and private citizens alike could buy data and use it to investigate suspected abortions.
+Phone location information has been used by activist groups to target ads at people in abortion clinics to try to dissuade them." ...
+"On Tuesday (2022-05-03), [Vice's Motherboard blog reported](https://www.vice.com/en/article/m7vzjb/location-data-abortion-clinics-safegraph-planned-parenthood) that for $160, it bought a week's worth of data from a company called SafeGraph showing where people who visited more than 600 Planned Parenthood clinics came from and where they went afterward."  [https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/](https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/)